kaapstorm/pregnant_justice/src/04_ectopic.rst

 Herman just looked at him.
 He had no words.

-Dr Buchanan thought, "I'm not sure this is the right time for this, but maybe it will give you a positive way to frame your situation.
+Peter Buchanan thought out loud, "I'm not sure this is the right time for this, but maybe it will give you a positive way to frame your situation.
 There's been a movie about this, you know?
 Starring Arnold Schwarzenegger.
 I forget what it was called.
 It's about a pregnant man.
 Well.
 Life imitates art.
 Arnold Schwarzenegger played you.
 That's something."

 "Oh!"
 Peter suddenly added, "Obviously we need to get rid of this immediately!"